 - No tutus or other type costume clothing allowed except on school theme days.

-- No hats, head gear, bandanas or jacket hoods are allowed to be worn on the head.
+- No hats, head gear (which includes head socks or beanies), costume type headbands, large or x-large bows, bandanas or jacket hoods are allowed to be worn on the head.

 - No high heels, platforms, flip flops, sandals or wheeled shoes.